15 William: History

 Plans were filed with the New York City Department of Buildings in 2004, and announced to the public in May 2006; sales were launched later that year.
 In 2007, the building's three penthouses were each sold for prices ranging between $4.7 to $5 million, the highest price per square foot ever paid in the Financial District at the time.
 Work was completed in 2008.

 Reception

-In September 2016, Interior Design ranked 15 William one of the "5 Enviable Residential Buildings in New York."
+In September 2016, Interior Design listed 15 William one of "5 Enviable Residential Buildings in New York" after renovations to some of its common spaces.
 New York Family included 15 William on its list of the most family-friendly buildings in New York City.
 The AIA Guide to New York City called the building "daring amidst the financial district's monochromatic canyons."
 In 2015, 15 William was featured in a series of articles in Domino Magazine where designers redecorated several apartments throughout the building.